AvailLang/Avail/avail-plugin/README.md

 ## Example
 The following is an example `build.gradle.kts` file that uses the Avail Plugin.
-You can see a full project in [sample-project](/samples/sample-project).
+You can see a full project example in [sample-project](/samples/sample-project).

 ```kotlin
 import org.jetbrains.kotlin.gradle.tasks.KotlinCompile